 Students may not transfer more than 18 semester credit hours earned per regular semester or 7 semester credit hours earned per summer session without the registrar's approval.
 To have transfer hours officially assessed, students must be enrolled at ASUMH.
-Students must request transfer credit hours be officially assessed by submitting a Transcript Evaluation Request to the Office of the Registrar.
+Direct questions regarding transfer to the Office of the Registrar.